-Figure 4-4 | Lanyon Dve intersection with Monaro Highway (source: Metromaps, 2022)
+Figure 4-4: Lanyon Dve intersection with Monaro Highway (source: Metromaps, 2022)

 The Monaro Highway corridor is generally a 100 km/h dual carriageway free flow freeway, although it reduces to 80 km/h where there are several signalised intersections between the Isabella Drive roundabout and the David Warren Road intersection.
 It is a high standard road with a large median separation, 3.5 m lanes and 2.5 m nearside shoulders.
-It is noted that the ACT government is currently planning significant upgrades to this corridor in the 80 km/h zone which will increase capacity and has implications for the RJP.
+It is noted that the ACT government is currently undertaking upgrades to this corridor in the 80 km/h zone, in addition to planning further future upgrades which will increase capacity and has implications for the RJP.
 These upgrades are discussed in more detail in Section 4.5.